Madison estate planning and estate administration law firm

 We offer flexible scheduling

-For client convenience, we offer flexible scheduling including evening and weekend appointments upon request.
-Home, hospital, assisted care, and nursing home consultations are also available.
+For client convenience, we try to offer flexible scheduling.
+Home, hospital, assisted care, and nursing home consultations are also available when necessary.

 The hiring of a lawyer is an important decision that should not be based solely upon advertisements.
 Before you decide, ask us to send you free written information about our qualifications and experience.
 The material presented on this website is for information purposes only, is not intended as legal or professional advise, is not intended to be advertising, and does not establish an attorney-client relationship between you and Nennig Law Offices, LLC or any of its attorneys.